 Meet Jazzy, HR Perspectives

 I started at Roche in October 2017 with my first assignment in Basel.
-For this assignment I had a dual role, as a Project Manager and as a Business Analyst for the People Project which has been rolled-out globally.
+For this assignment, I worked as a Business Analyst for the People Project, which has been rolled-out globally.
 Starting my first assignment in Group HR has helped me gain a thorough understanding of HR organization functions and the collaboration between global and local HR teams.
 Also, it’s a great opportunity to build a strong network with colleagues across different functions.

 For my second assignment, I was based in Genentech and worked as a Compensation Analyst with the Compensation Program team.
-It was a great learning experience for me, since I hadn't worked in compensation before.
-I got to learn all the local and global practices, and gained in depth understanding of the methodology.
-Also, I was able to help the team with Workday related topics based on my experience from my first assignment.
+It was my first time working in compensation.
+I got to learn all the local and global practices, and gained in depth understanding of the methodologies.
+Also, I was able to help the team with Workday related topics based on my learning from my first assignment.

-I'm currently working at Roche Dia Argentina in Buenos Aires, as an HR Business Partner.
-This is my final assignment.
-Since it´s a client facing role, I learned a lot about the business from my close interaction with my client groups.
-I believe that there are more learning and challenges waiting for me to explore.
+In October 2019, I moved to Buenos Aires for my final assignment, working at Roche Dia Argentina as HR Business Partner.
+Since it was a client-facing role, I learned a lot about the business from my close interaction with my client groups.
+Also I got to experience and see the connections between local, regional and global teams.

-From a personal perspective my biggest learnings so far:
+From a personal perspective my biggest learning so far is:

 Joining a new project or team in the middle was challenging and a bit overwhelming during the first 2 weeks.
-When I look back, I figured out that it’s absolutely normal to take time to absorb the information and catch up.
-And coming from a non-healthcare background, I will need more time to understand the business (Pharma and Dia).
-But that’s what I am looking forward to during this program.
+When I look back, I might have given myself too much pressure to understand everything on day 1.
+Now I tell myself that it’s absolutely okay to take time to absorb the information and catch up.
+After 3 rotations, I gradually got the rhythm on how to onboard myself into new roles or projects.